 The Council has a potential clawback liability should there be a deficit in the winding up of the company.
-Since the 31 March 2013 the Council has received a letter with a draft 15% levy notice.
-As there is therefore more certainty with regard to this, a provision has been made in the 2013 accounts however, due to the lack of information on when it is potentially payable, it has been disclosed as a long term liability.
-A separate disclosure has been made under contingent liabilities as it is not certain that this levy notice fully extinguishes any potential liability.
+Although the Council has paid a 15% levy notice a separate disclosure has been made under contingent liabilities as it is not certain that this levy notice fully extinguishes any potential liability.